faisallbhr/php-mvc-auth-boilerplate/README.md

 ## How to use it?

-Clone the repository to your web server:
+Clone the repository into your web server directory:

 ```bash
 git clone https://github.com/faisallbhr/php-mvc-auth-boilerplate.git